epomatti/azure-servicebus-java-sdk-processor-client-lock/README.md

 mvn exec:java
 ```

-I was able to simulate it with various combinations, this is one is currently set up in the code:
+I was able to simulate it with various combinations.
+This is the one currently set up in the code:

 - Prefetch count: `100`
 - Max concurrent calls: `100`